 The Good Samaritan Policy allows for the elimination of disciplinary consequences, as articulated in the Student Conduct System, for a student(s) who may be under the influence of alcohol or other substances, who make(s) a good-faith call for medical or emergency help on behalf of another student.
 This statement applies to situations that occur on and off campus and requires documentation by John Carroll Police Department, other law enforcement and/or other emergency personnel.
 The Good Samaritan Policy applies in situations involving alcohol, other drugs, interpersonal violence, and other situations considered dangerous by a reasonable person.
 This means that no formal University disciplinary actions or sanctions will be assigned to the reporting student(s) for minor violations relating to the incident.
 The incident will still be documented and educational and/or health conversations/interventions may be required as an alternative to disciplinary sanctions.

-This policy does not protect repeated, flagrant, or serious violations of the Community Standards (e.g. abusive conduct, interpersonal violence, distribution of alcohol and/or other drugs, hazing, theft, property damage, etc.) or violations that harm another person requiring emergency response, nor does the policy preclude or prevent action by police or legal authorities.
+This policy does not protect repeated, flagrant, or serious violations of the Student Code (e.g. abusive conduct, interpersonal violence, distribution of alcohol and/or other drugs, hazing, theft, property damage, etc.) or violations that harm another person requiring emergency response, nor does the policy preclude or prevent action by police or legal authorities.